cynthialmy/snapsell-backend/README.md

 1. Verify bucket exists: Check Supabase Dashboard → Storage
 2. Check storage policies: `SELECT * FROM storage.policies;`
 3. Ensure file paths match policy patterns: `items/{user_id}/*`

+**Note:** The `upload` Edge Function uses the Service Role Key for storage operations, which bypasses RLS policies.
+This is the recommended approach for Edge Functions as they run server-side and are trusted.
+The function still validates user authentication before allowing uploads.

 ## Environment Variables